eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Strong knowledge of statistics (clustering, regression, etc.) and experimental design
 	- Comfort setting up and using BI tools
 	- Experience with ETL tools and building / maintaining a data warehouse
++ skill set:
+	- At Nextdoor, we believe in the transformative power of community.
+In the Business Intelligence team at Nextdoor, we believe in the transformative power of information, bringing together data from a wide variety of sources and making it digestable and actionable by everyone in the company.
+We are a lean but powerful team with diverse backgrounds and perspectives, because that’s what we seek out and respect in others.
+We collaborate cross-functionally to make the numbers available and clear, playing a key role in the company’s overall effort to foster stronger and healthier communities.
+	- As Nextdoor’s first Engagement Data Science Manager, you’ll lead data science for all of our member-facing initiatives, including activation, retention, trust and safety, moderation, and much more.
+You’ll be the voice of data within engagement leadership, and you’ll work with your team to bring value to Nextdoor’s millions of members and help build stronger & safer communities.
+You’ll lead an agile, nimble data team, and you’ll work with leaders across the business to inform Nextdoor’s overall data strategy.
+You’ll directly contribute to growing and improving our core product, and will help lead us to the future of Nextdoor.
+	- You should be excited to bring your experience and expertise every day in order to:
+		* Lead, develop, and grow a team of 6-8 data scientists working in our engagement teams
+		* Conduct in-depth analysis on Nextdoor data, analyzing neighborhood vitality, member experience, cross-platform initiatives, acquisition cycles, and new product development
+		* Partner with cross-functional teams to support product development efforts (including product, design, engineering, marketing, operations, and finance) and manage and align priorities
+		* Work on the leadership team to inform long-term business strategy and roadmaps
+		* Develop and socialize best practices around metric development, A/B testing and experimentation, usage tracking and instrumentation
+		* Drive self-service for our data platform by creating and documenting data structures and sets, SQL and data tools training, and dashboard development
+		* Develop and share key strategic insights through data analysis, visualization, and story-telling
+		* Work with the team to create and optimize statistical models and algorithms to help drive product and strategic decision-making
+		* Care deeply about data quality and empowering employees to leverage data to help Nextdoor grow and succeed
+	- What You’ll Bring to The House
+		* Advanced degree in a quantitative field and 8+ years work experience in data science
+		* 3+ years of people management
+		* Experience working in consumer internet, especially social networks
+		* Expert knowledge of SQL
+		* Comfort working with large, complicated, evolving (and sometimes messy) data sets
+		* Experience with distributed processing methods and ETL systems
+		* Experience with with Python/Pandas, R, or some other computation analysis software, and experience building and deploying machine learning models
+		* Experience effectively presenting insights and summarizing complex data to diverse audiences through visualizations and other means
+		* Ability to understand, tackle, and communicate problems from both technical and business perspectives
+		* Innate curiosity around finding meaningful insights that inform the way we think about and develop both our product and our business strategies
+	- Bonus Points
+		* Looker expertise
+		* Experience with topics like feed ranking, content moderation, and community modeling
+		* You’ve built a data team up from the ground and you’re up for a challenge!